skylight-hq/skylight.digital/_projects/usaf_bespin_design_system.md

   <p>
-    The problem of designing at scale isn't unique to BESPIN, and has driven high-tech organizations &mdash; from 18F to Google &mdash; to change the way they design products by incorporating design systems.
+    The problem of designing at scale isn't unique to BESPIN, and has driven high-tech organizations — from 18F to Google — to change the way they design products by incorporating design systems.
   </p>